airawat/cascading.accumulo/examples/sample3/ReadMe.txt

-The sample program in the “src” directory demonstrates how to transpose data in HDFS to an Accumulo-like/ish layout using Cascading, and write to HDFS.
+The sample program in the “src” directory demonstrates how to transpose data in a file in HDFS to an Accumulo-like layout, and write to HDFS.

 The following are steps/commands to create data,run the program, and view results.